 Perhaps the master bathroom door is made of glass and you’re not about that.

 Maybe they have foliage growing all around their home, touching the siding and you know that’s just an invitation to insects.

 Really!
 It is quite amazing what you’ll find when touring homes.
 Do you want to fix someone else’s quirks?

-Blake and I have decided that a new construction home would best fit our needs.
-The major factor is that we would likely need to replace all carpeting in a pre-owned home and cross our fingers that would do the trick to prevent Blake’s allergies from acting up.
+Steve and I have decided that a new construction home would best fit our needs.
+The major factor is that we would likely need to replace all carpeting in a pre-owned home and cross our fingers that would do the trick to prevent Steve’s allergies from acting up.
 That’s just not a chance we’re willing to take.
 Oh, yes, there are other considerations that led us to this choice and I can’t say if we found the just right pet-free pre-owned home we wouldn’t jump on it.
 We are simply focussing our efforts on new construction and hoping to find a buyer that loves pre-owned to purchase our home, gold door knobs and all!

 In no way is this an exhaustive list of the pros and cons of new construction or pre-owned homes.
 This is simply pros and cons we have taken into consideration.
 What would you add to the list?